kungming2/AssistantBOT/README.md

 Most moderators probably know that Reddit only keeps the last eleven months of traffic data on your subreddit `traffic` page plus the current month.
 This makes it difficult to keep track of how your subreddit has grown, over a period longer than a year, unless you store the data an external spreadsheet or something similar.

 Artemis will keep track of these traffic entries for you and add them to its statistics page as a table with the monthly uniques and pageviews.
-It will *also* calculate the percentage change in uniques and pageviews from the previous month.
+It will *also* calculate the percentage change in uniques and pageviews from the previous month, and also calculate the estimated traffic for the current month based on the traffic so far.

 ###### Example